 |Rubbing or pawing the eyes because of itchiness|

 If your Frenchie has any of these symptoms, have your vet check them as soon as possible.
-Your vet will decide if the French Bulldog has pink eye or a condition of conjunctivitis that is not contagious form.
+Your vet will decide if the French Bulldog has pink eye or a condition of conjunctivitis that is not contagious.

 Cherry eye is a herniated eye gland, explicitly a prolapsed nictitating membrane.
 Whenever the third eyelid of your French Bulldog is prolapsed or protruding from the eye, you will see a cherry-red bulge in the corner of your Frenchies eye.

-Even though cherry eye looks like a nasty red lump in the inner corner of the eyes of your Frenchie.
-The condition doesn’t cause discomfort but can disrupt normal tear production.
+Even though the cherry eye looks like a nasty red lump in the inner corner of the eyes of your Frenchie, the condition doesn’t cause discomfort but can disrupt normal tear production.

 Your Frenchie cherry eye can be treated with medication, or they may need surgery.
-Now and then cherry eye will correct itself if you don’t do anything, though that isn’t always the situation.
+Now and then, the cherry eye will correct itself if you don’t do anything, though that isn’t always the situation.

-the tear gland, this is a fairly simple and quick operation.
+the tear gland is a fairly simple and quick operation.

-With eye diseases, it is challenging for yourself to make a diagnosis of the exact problem your Frenchie is suffering from.
+It is challenging for you to diagnose the exact problem your Frenchie is suffering from with eye diseases.
 Many of the symptoms linked to red or bloodshot eyes are similar.

 The recommendation is to contact your vet, explain the symptoms and then take their advice on the matter.